Case Service Report (RSA-911) Data Dashboards

 ESE Pilot Evaluation Report

-On May 3, 2019, the U.S. Departments of Education and Labor made available to the public workforce development system the State Wage Interchange System (SWIS) Data Sharing Agreement.
-To review the SWIS Agreement, SWIS Background Information, and an Informational Webcast, please visit the Innovation and Opportunity Network (ION).
-To learn which States have signed the SWIS Agreement, please review this map maintained by the Employment and Training Administration.
+On May 3, 2019, ED and DOL made available to the public workforce development system the State Wage Interchange System (SWIS) Data Sharing Agreement.
+An Informational Webcast is available to learn more about SWIS and how the Departments are leading this project.
+To view which States and programs have signed the SWIS Agreement, please review this map maintained by the Employment and Training Administration.